GiorgiMakharadze/rust-notes/README.md

 ---
 ## **The Importance of Exhaustiveness in `match`**
 Rust requires that `match` expressions **cover all possible cases**.
 If we forget to handle a case, Rust **won’t compile the code**.
+Exhaustive checking is a feature in some programming languages where the compiler ensures that all possible cases of a value are handled in a match or switch statement.
 ```rust
 fn plus_one(x: Option<i32>) -> Option<i32> {
     match x {